hetalang/heta-specifications/classes.md

 **Parent:** [_Size](#_size)

-Record instances describes the dynamic values (variable) which can change in time.
+Record instances describes the values (variables) which can change in time.
 Usually Record has the physical or biologycal meaning.
 The value changes their value by assignment at specific points (switchers) or by `Process` instances.

 | property | type | required | default | ref | description |
 | ---------|------|----------|---------|-----|-------------|